God’s Grace in Finding My Identity

 And if I’ve learned anything, it’s that God really does know our hearts and that he is ever so faithful.

 Raised in Southern Ohio, Michaela was adopted and enjoyed living in the countryside.
 Her favorite activities were running barefoot in the soft grass, watching animals, bonfires, and camping.
 She ended up meeting her biological family and shares their love of food!
-Michaela now lives in Pensacola, FL with her husband, Will, and she still enjoys those same activities.
-They plan on moving to Cambodia as members with OMF in 2020 and they are excited to see God continue to work in theirs’ and others’ lives!
+At the time of this article, Michaela lived in Pensacola, FL with her husband, Will.
+As of 2021 they moved to Cambodia and are excited to see God continue to work in theirs’ and others’ lives!